elixir-lang/elixir-lang.github.com/getting-started/mix-otp/docs-tests-and-with.markdown

 ---
 layout: getting-started
-title: Docs, tests and with
+title: Doctests, patterns and with
 redirect_from: /getting-started/mix_otp/docs-tests-and-pipelines.html
 ---